Your browser is unsupported

 Post-Doctoral Fellowship

-The post-doctoral fellowship is designed for individuals who are interested in providing therapy, supervision, and training in a counseling center with a diverse population of students with an emphasis on multiculturalism and social justice.
-The fellowship has an emphasis on clinical service delivery, with opportunity to deepen outreach/consultation and supervision/training skills.
-While we pride ourselves on a fellowship that provides a breadth of experience common to clinicians in a university setting, we are pleased to offer opportunities to Fellows to focus on an area of specialty, including a focus on group psychotherapy (1 position), and Outreach/Multicultural focus.
+The Postdoctoral Staff Therapist position is designed for postdoctoral clinicians (e.g., met requirements for PsyD/PhD and are pursuing licensure hours) who are interested in providing therapy, supervision, and training in a counseling center with a diverse population of students with an emphasis on multiculturalism and social justice.
+The position has an emphasis on clinical service delivery, with opportunity to deepen outreach/consultation and supervision/training skills.
+While we pride ourselves on a position that provides a breadth of experience common to clinicians in a university setting, we are pleased to offer opportunities to postdoctoral staff therapists to focus on an area of specialty.

 Responsibilities

-• Direct clinical work of 21-23 hours per week, including 2-3 regularly scheduled Initial Consultations per week, 1 Crisis Consultation per week, 14 hours of psychotherapy with individuals and/or couples, and 3 hours of group therapy co-leadership (two groups).
+• Direct clinical work of 21-23 hours per week, including 2-3 regularly scheduled Initial Consultations per week, 1 hour of same-day appointments, 14 hours of psychotherapy and up to 3 hours of group therapy co-leadership (two groups).
+Provide 1 Crisis Consultation hour per week, which entails providing brief crisis/triage walk-in support to students presenting with urgent, same-day needs, and consultation to staff and faculty regarding their support of students.
+In summer, provide 2 hours of supervision/triage coverage which includes providing clinical consultation to Interns.

 • Supervise two advanced doctoral psychotherapy externs (one per semester) on half of their individual psychotherapy caseload.
 Other supervision/training opportunities, such as for specialty outreach programs or group therapy, may also be available.

-• Co-lead a training seminar with a senior staff member; seminar leadership will be informed by the Fellow’s specialty interests and seminar availability.
-Options include: Multicultural Seminar, Supervision of Supervision seminar, Outreach seminar and Relationship Therapy Seminar.
+• Co-lead a training seminar with a staff member; seminar leadership will be informed by the postdoctoral staff therapist’s specialty interests and seminar availability.
+Potential options include Multicultural Seminar, Group Therapy Seminar, Supervision of Supervision seminar, and Outreach seminar.

 • Develop/provide 3 outreach programs over the course of the year with additional involvement in the Counseling Center informational presentations held in early fall and orientation activities held in summer.